beyondessential/prepper/README.md

 - The `slot` argument in the connection string is optional but prepper will crash during init if it isn't present.
 - Output file size is ~3-5x the disk usage of postgres tables.
 However, compressing the files is highly effective, up to 0.1 ratios.
 - The file format is a bit custom and not well handled by existing CBOR tooling, as there's no CBOR specification for streams of individual objects.
 - There's no indexing of objects, and it's unclear yet what indexing would be useful.
-A header space has been reserved in the format for this eventual purpose.